-4.7.11 Public invitation for competitive bids
+24.4.10 Public invitation for competitive bids

-- 4.7.11.1 Any invitation to prospective providers to submit bids shall be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality and any other appropriate ways (which may include an advertisement in the Government Tender Bulletin). - 4.7.11.2 The information of a public advertisement will contain the closure date for the submission of bids, which may not be less that 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case. - 4.7.11.2.1 A statement that bids may only be submitted on the bid documentation provided by the municipality. - 4.7.11.3 The Accounting Officer may determine a closure date for the submission of bids which is less that the 30 or 14 days requirements, but only if such shorter period can be justified on the grounds of urgency or emergency or ay exceptional case where it is impractical or impossible to follow the official procurement process. - 4.7.11.4 When the municipality invites a bid that will be evaluated on the basis of functionality as a criterion, the Accounting Officer must clearly specify the following aspects in the bid documents: - (a) Evaluation criteria for measuring functionality e.g Relevant experience for the assignment, the methodology proposed, the qualifications of the key staff proposes, transfer of knowledge etc. - (b) Weight of each criterion - e.g Relevant Experience = 60%, Methodology Proposed = 30%, etc. The sum total of the weight that is allocated to all criterions should not be greater than 100%. - Weights should be determined separately for each bid on its own merit basis. - (c) Applicable values
+- 24.4.10.1 Any invitation to prospective providers to submit bids shall be made through local commonly circulating newspapers, official notice boards or municipal website or by any other means possible. - 24.4.10.2 The information of a public advertisement will contain the closure date for the submission of bids, which may not be less that 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case. - 24.4.10.2.1 A statement that bids may only be submitted on the bid documentation provided by the municipality. - 24.4.10.3 The Accounting Officer may determine a closure date for the submission of bids which is less that the 30 or 14 days requirements, but only if such shorter period can be justified on the grounds of urgency or emergency or ay exceptional case where it is impractical or impossible to follow the official procurement process. - 24.4.10.4 When the municipality invites a bid that will be evaluated on the basis of functionality as a criterion, the Accounting Officer must clearly specify the following aspects in the bid documents: - (a) Evaluation criteria for measuring functionality - e.g Relevant experience for the assignment, the methodology proposed, the qualifications of the key staff proposes, transfer of knowledge etc.

+(b) Weight of each criterion

+e.g Relevant Experience = 60%, Methodology Proposed = 30%, etc. The sum total of the weight that is allocated to all criterions should not be greater than 100%.

+Weights should be determined separately for each bid on its own merit basis.

+(c) Applicable values